Custom Event Notification Templates¶

 df_monitor_checker_id |

-String | Monitor ID If you have questions about the detection, you can send this ID to us |
+String | Monitor ID If there is a question about the detection, you can send this ID to us |

 df_monitor_checker_name |